WebAssembly/spec/spectec/test-prose/TEST.md

   f.
 Push the value (I32.CONST (n - 1)) to the stack.
   g.
 Execute the instruction (TABLE.INIT x y).

-Step_read/load numtype loadop_? x ao
+Step_read/load nt' loadop_? x ao
 1. Let z be the current state.
 2. Assert: Due to validation, a value of value type at is on the top of the stack.
 3. Pop the value (at.CONST i) from the stack.
 4. If loadop_? is not defined, then:
   a.
-Let nt be numtype.
+Let nt be nt'.
   b.
 If (((i + ao.OFFSET) + ($size(nt) / 8)) > |$mem(z, x).BYTES|), then:
     1) Trap.
   c.
 Let c be $nbytes__1^-1(nt, $mem(z, x).BYTES[(i + ao.OFFSET) : ($size(nt) / 8)]).
   d.
 Push the value (nt.CONST c) to the stack.
-5. If numtype is Inn, then:
+5. If nt' is Inn, then:
   a.
 If loadop_? is defined, then:
     1) Let ?(loadop__0) be loadop_?.
     2) Let n _ sx be loadop__0.
     3) If (((i + ao.OFFSET) + (n / 8)) > |$mem(z, x).BYTES|), then:
       a) Trap.
   b.
-Let Inn be numtype.
+Let Inn be nt'.
   c.
 If loadop_? is defined, then:
     1) Let ?(loadop__0) be loadop_?.
     2) Let n _ sx be loadop__0.